Value-added tax (VAT)

 VAT registration and administration

 All suppliers of goods and services having an annual turnover exceeding ZAR 1 million are required to register as VAT vendors and to charge output VAT.
 Other vendors may elect to register as VAT vendors, provided their annual turnover exceeds ZAR 50,000.
 Two exceptions apply.
-Firstly, non-resident suppliers of electronic services are required to register once aggregate supplies of ZAR 50,000 have been made.
+Firstly, non-resident suppliers of electronic services are required to register once aggregate supplies of ZAR 50,000 have been made (this is changed to an annual turnover of ZAR 1 million from 1 April 2019).
 Secondly, persons likely to make taxable supplies only after a period of time may register if the activities are of a nature set out in regulations.
 If they do not register, they are prohibited from charging VAT on goods or services they supply and claiming an input tax (rebate of VAT paid) on goods and services that they acquire.